You are more than a number on the scale! | 5 ways to track your health off the scale

 Ways to stay well balanced this Thanksgiving

 This week came up fast.
 It has been a busy month at my house.
-Longer than usual work hours has meant less family time and more stress.
+Longer than usual work hours have meant less family time and more stress.
 That’s the way it happens.
 We don’t plan to get stressed out.
-We just find ourselves all of sudden overwhelmed.
+We just find ourselves all of a sudden overwhelmed.
 Then the holiday comes.
-We say that the holidays are stressful but sometimes its just life that is stressful in the first place, and the extra holiday activities are just icing on the cake.
+We say that the holidays are stressful but sometimes it’s just life that is stressful in the first place, and the extra holiday activities are just icing on the cake.

 Stress can make healthy eating decisions challenging in general, and this time of year we are often forced out of our comfortable routines and put into more situations that feel beyond our control.
 How do you handle the stress and the abundance of food without letting it derail you from your goals?
-A holiday wellness planning session is the place start!
-You can schedule your first one for free today.
-In the meantime, here’s how some of my clients and I are planning to stay well-balanced.
+A holiday wellness planning session is the place to start!
+Here’s how some of my clients and I are planning to stay well-balanced.

-Keri* is on a mission to live well-balanced and lose weight in a healthy way.
+Keri* is on a mission to live well-balanced and have a healthy relationship with food.
 She gets a little stressed out over the abundance of food still left after her family’s big meal.
 One piece of advice I often hear is to not worry about one or two indulgent meals – it’s not enough to throw your progress off track.
-But when you have lots of sweet and starchy leftovers like mashed potatoes, sweet potatoes, cookies, and pies to eat for days and days, what are you supposed to do?
+This is true.
+But when you have lots of sweet and starchy leftovers like mashed potatoes, sweet potatoes, cookies, and pies to eat for days and days, that’s when things get tricky.
 At her holiday wellness planning session, we brainstormed some ways to get back to well-balanced eating even with an abundance of leftovers.
 One strategy was to use the freezer, using this advice on what freezes well and what doesn’t.
 And another idea is to be more mindful when planning the meal.
 Here’s a handy tool that helps you decide how much food to buy based on how many “big” and “small eaters” you will have at your celebration.

 As for me, Thanksgiving meal is all about homemade mashed potatoes with gravy and rolls.
 This combo is the ultimate comfort food from my past.
-I will be adding turkey, a salad and mixed roasted vegetables to balance out my plate.
-I’ll also be journaling, drinking tea and meditating to help me get a handle on any stress that might pop up.
-Lastly, exercise brings me mental clarity, makes me stronger and keeps me energized, so I’m going to stick to my three days a week at Burn Boot Camp.
+I will be adding turkey, a salad, and mixed roasted vegetables to balance out my plate.
+I’ll also be doing my best to journal, drink tea, and meditate to help me get a handle on any stress that might pop up.
+Lastly, exercise brings me mental clarity, makes me stronger, and keeps me energized, so I’m going to plan for movement 2-3 days a week.

 Food for Thought: What’s your holiday game plan?

 Making a plan in your head is helpful but often does not equate to action.
-Talking it out with a Well Balanced dietitian will help you put your goals into action.
+Talking it out with a Well Balanced dietitian will help you put your goals into action and give you some accountability as well.
 Knowing you get to check back in to review your progress will keep you motivated to follow through.
-One client says, “I’ve received very practical, concrete solutions to my problems of craving sugar and feeling out of control around food.
-The monthly meeting keeps me accountable for my improved food choices and is helping me learn how to incorporate mindfulness into my daily eating habits.
-It’s one thing to know what a healthy food is.
-It’s quite another to actually change an eating behavior.
+One client says, “I’ve received very practical, concrete solutions.
 The coaching I receive is invaluable to learning how to approach food with a balanced mindset.”

 P.S.
-If you want to talk about your personal game plan, create action steps and follow up with Well Balanced dietitians, take advantage of our November special.
-A package valued at $220, on sale for $159 until Dec 1st.
+If you want to talk about your personal game plan, create action steps, and follow up for accountability, reach out to your dietitian today!
+Not working with us yet?
 Your first call is always free and meetings are virtual so you can easily fit them into your schedule!

 HAPPY THANKSGIVING!